Quick Reference

 - submits data to a server to create new resources

-Glossary Term Entry Location: Core Concepts - POST
+Glossary Term Entry Location: Core Concepts, API Fundamentals - POST

 Postman